 Henry VIII’s reforms in the 1530s and 1540s had undercut long-standing religious practices and doctrines such as pilgrimage and the cult of the saints, but it was not entirely divorced from all aspects of the traditional church.
 Henry viewed the results of his reforms as setting the true church back on course.

 Recent scholarship on the English Reformation has been focused on how the mass of the population who were neither radical reformers nor radical dissenters were turned either toward support for reform or support for the traditional religion.
-Two ways in which religious identity in the English Reformations was shaped was in the construction of national histories along confessional geopolitical lines (can you think of a better way to say this?), and in the revisions to such texts as the Prymer and Prayerbooks.
+Two ways in which religious identity in the English Reformations was shaped was in the construction of national histories along confessional lines, and in revisions to such texts as the Prymer and Prayerbooks.
 Printing was not a new technology in the 1540s, but England had far fewer publishing houses than continental Europe.
 It was one of the most important tools of the Reformation era, as printing helped stimulate a “wider public discussion of evangelical issues” and reinforce religious ideas.

 Henry’s legislation in the 1530s and 1540s had overturned 1000 years of Christian practice in less than a 15 year period.
 The lack of clarity over the new doctrines and rituals caused public confusion.
 To explain, defend, and especially to denounce resistance to changes in the reform of the English church, Henry’s chief minister, Thomas Cromwell, utilized the printed word and image to promote and propagandize.